Monoclonius: Cope's initial discoveries

 After Othniel Charles Marsh's description of Triceratops in 1889, Cope reexamined his Monoclonius specimen and realized that Triceratops, Monoclonius, and Agathaumas represented a group of similar dinosaurs.
 In the same year he redescribed Monoclonius as having a large nasal horn and two smaller horns over the eyes and a large frill, of which the parietal bone had been found with broad openings.
 In the same paper in which Cope examined M. crassus, he also named three more Monoclonius species.
 The first was Monoclonius recurvicornis, meaning "with a recurved horn", based on specimen AMNH 3999, a short curved nasal horncore and two brow horns, that he had already reported in 1877 but not associated with M. crassus.
-The second was Monoclonius sphenocerus, the "wedge-horned" from Greek σϕηνός, sphènos, "wedge", based on specimen AMNH 3989, a 325 mm long nasal horn, found by Sternberg in 1876 on Cow Island in the Missouri.
+The second was Monoclonius sphenocerus, the "wedge-horned" from Greek σΦηνός, sphènos, "wedge", based on specimen AMNH 3989, a 325 mm long nasal horn, found by Sternberg in 1876 on Cow Island in the Missouri.
 The third species was Monoclonius fissus, "the split one", based on specimen AMNH 3988, a pterygoid that Cope assumed to be a split squamosal.

 In 1895, for financial reasons, Cope was forced to sell a large part of his collection to the American Museum of Natural History.
 This included his Monoclonius specimens that thus received AMNH inventory numbers.
 The M. crassus fossils were catalogued as AMNH 3998.
 Although John Bell Hatcher had been one of Marsh's workers and therefore in the 'Yale Camp' of the Bone Wars, the rivalry between Cope and Marsh, after the death of both he was invited to complete Marsh's monograph on the Ceratopsia also using Cope's material.
 Hatcher was very critical of Cope's collecting methods.
 Cope rarely identified specimens in the field with precise locations and often ended up describing composites, rather than single individuals.
 Hatcher reexamined the presumed type specimen of M. crassus and concluded it in fact represented several individual animals and thus was a series of syntypes.
 Therefore, he selected one of these as the lectotype, the name-bearing fossil, and chose the distinctive left parietal, forming the dorsal part of the neck frill.
 The several squamosals, sides of the frill, in the collection could not be associated to this lectotype and he did not believe that Cope's orbital horn (catalogued under a different number) belonged to it.
 This analysis was eventually, after Hatcher had deceased also, published by Richard Swann Lull in 1907.